-Tennessee's Antidegradation Statement is found in the Rules of the Tennessee Department of Environment and Conservation, Chapter 0400-40-3-.06.
+Tennessee's Antidegradation Statement is found in the Rules of the Tennessee Department of Environment and Conservation, Chapter 1200-04-03-.06.
 It is the purpose of Tennessee's standards to fully protect existing uses of all surface waters as established under the Act.

-Stream determinations for this permit action are associated with the waterbody segment identified by the division as segment IDs listed in appendix 1..
+Stream determinations for this permit action are associated with the waterbody segment identified by the division as segment ID# TN05130206039_0150.

 The division has made a water quality assessment of the receiving waters associated with the subject discharge(s) and has found the receiving stream to be neither an exceptional nor outstanding national resource water.
-However, the receiving stream assessment is "not supporting" for Recreation designated use due to e. coli, as shown in Appendix 1.
-The discharge from Outfall 001 does not contain significant amounts of these effluent characteristics consists only of stormwater runoff.
-The division, therefore, considers the potential for degradation to the receiving stream from these discharges to be negligible.